Canon G3 X vs Panasonic LX100

-The Canon PowerShot G3 X and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in June 2015 and September 2014.
+The Canon PowerShot G3 X and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2014.
 Both the G3X and the LX100 are fixed lens compact cameras that are based on an one-inch (G3X) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G3 X vs Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Canon G3 X and the Panasonic LX100.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G3X – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G3X – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (20 percent) than the Canon G3 X. Moreover, the LX100 is substantially lighter (46 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.